 Interpretation of terms relating to term credit spread differential

-Qualifying debt means a line of debt-
+‘Qualifying debt’ means a line of debt-

 with an original tenor greater than 5 years; and

 issued by a qualifying supplier.

 Qualifying supplier means a regulated supplier whose debt portfolio, as at the date of that supplier's most recently published audited financial statements, has a weighted average original tenor greater than 5 years.